Learn How to Keep Track of Time and Work Hours

 Checkiant is a time tracking software with employee monitoring and productivity tracking.
 The tool is simple but has all the necessary features you need to track your time.

 Checkiant offers automatic time tracking with a simple start/stop online time tracker.
 You can freely add, remove, and change time entries, or track your time manually.

-You receive simple reports with projects, clients, and tracked time for all team members.
-Besides tracking time, you can monitor the time your employees spend on work to better allocate resources and plan workflow.
+You receive simple reports with projects, and clients, and tracked time for all team members.
+Besides tracking time, you can monitor the time your employees spend on work to allocate resources better and plan workflow.

 Because Checkiant doesn’t have integrations, it’s best to use it as a standalone solution.
 However, you can use their API to build custom features for a more personalized time tracking experience.

 🗝️ Available only as an online time tracking app.